 In addition to studying your new competitors’ logic, look closely at the assumptions embedded in your company’s current business model.
 Keep in mind what you know digital technology can do for you.
 How could you redesign your capabilities to deliver better value than your competitors can?
-What aspects of your current business model could you change to deliver better value, on a grand scale, than any upstart could?
+What aspects of your business model could you change to deliver better value, on a grand scale, than any upstart could?
 What would you have to do differently to make your own disruption work?

 Best Buy went through a thought process much like this, and became one of the very few specialty retailers to compete successfully against online retailers such as Amazon.
 Among the disruptive factors it had to deal with, as New York Times reporter Kevin Roose put it, was “showrooming: customers were testing new products in stores before buying them for less money online from another retailer.”
 Best Buy chose to disrupt its own business model with a price-matching guarantee, a renewed emphasis on customer consultations (building on its “Geek Squad” experience), new workforce policies to gain a more skilled and loyal employee base, and improved logistics that integrated its online and in-person experiences.
 (In effect, manufacturers now pay to be included in Best Buy’s “showrooming” array.)
-These elements add up to a powerful new approach for Best Buy that raised its stock price more than 50 percent in 12 months.
+These elements added up to a powerful new approach for Best Buy that raised its stock price more than 50 percent in 12 months.

 2. Start now, move deliberately.
-You have to balance moving reactively and strategically when the signs of pending disruption first appear for your industry.
+You have to balance moving reactively and acting strategically when the signs of pending disruption first appear for your industry.
 “We always overestimate the change that will occur in the next two years,” wrote Bill Gates in his 1995 book The Road Ahead.
 “And [we] underestimate the change that will occur in the next 10.
 Don’t let yourself be lulled into inaction.”